top of page

 • The bottom line is: Has there been a change to your voice that has lasted for more than 3weeks?
 If the answer is yes, then the next step is to go to your GP and ask for a referral to ENT.
 Please contact Lucy if you would like advice on this, she is happy to help.

-If you’re a professional performer, it is beneficial to you to ask for an ENT that is part of a Voice MDT with a Singers clinic including Nasoendoscopy with Stroboscopy.
+It is beneficial to you to ask for an ENT that is part of a Voice MDT with a Singers clinic including Nasoendoscopy with Stroboscopy.

 • You can find a list of these clinics HERE.
 Please note you may have to travel.

-The Risks of not seeking input for your voice
+The risks of not seeking input for your voice:

 If left unattended your voice difficulties may worsen, this can make future treatment lengthier and more difficult.
-They can reduce your ability to communicate, attend work, social events, and converse with family.
-This can impact mental health and quality of life outcomes.

 Why Lucy?